MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/tasks/er-design-configuration-word-2016-11.md

 ---
 # required metadata

-title: ER Design a configuration for generating reports in Microsoft WORD format (November 2016)
+title: Design ER configurations to generate reports in Word format
 description: The following steps explain how a user in either the System administrator or Electronic reporting developer role can configure an Electronic reporting (ER) formats to generate reports as Microsoft Word files.
 author: NickSelin
 manager: AnnBe